50 First Dates

 I’ve just finished Blitzed!
 The autobiography of Steve Strange and posted my review to Amazon:

-In some respects it’s a fascinating tale of fame and hedonism.
-If, however, you’ve read biographies of other Eighties pop stars then you’ve heard a lot of it before.
-The story seems to have been repeated: humble beginnings drive creativity which lead to fame and then there is a some-kind of fall (usually, drink or drug induced).
-Blitzed is an enjoyable read but Boy George will give you more and Marc Almond will take you further.
-If you knew the club scene of the time there’s a insight into the door policies of the new breed of Eighties clubs and how they worked.
-If you are looking for the story of Visage then, obviously, it’s covered here and this will be a valuable reference – but it’s more about the man than the band.
+In some respects, it’s a fascinating tale of fame and hedonism.
+If, however, you’ve read biographies of other Eighties pop stars, then you’ve heard a lot of it before.
+The story seems to have been repeated: humble beginnings drive creativity, which leads to fame, and then there is a kind of fall (usually, drink or drug-induced).
+Blitzed is an enjoyable read, but Boy George will give you more, and Marc Almond will take you further.
+If you knew the club scene of the time, there’s an insight into the door policies of the new breed of Eighties clubs and how they worked.
+If you are looking for the story of Visage, then, obviously, it’s covered here, and this will be a valuable reference – but it’s more about the man than the band.

-If you remember the decade then you’ll read this book regardless but, sadly, I felt there could have been a little more.
-Nonetheless, Blitzed reinforces Steve Strange’s rightful place as a leader of a movement who’s certainly not about to fade away.
+If you remember the decade, then you’ll read this book regardless, but, sadly, I felt there could have been a little more.
+Nonetheless, Blitzed reinforces Steve Strange’s rightful place as a leader of a movement that’s certainly not about to fade away.

 You can buy Blitzed!: The Autobiography of Steve Strange at Amazon now.